pqnelson/pqnelson.github.com/_posts/2015-12-27-tutorial-automath.md

 but combined with
 [named parameters](https://en.wikipedia.org/wiki/Named_parameter).

+Contexts are a directed tree whose root node is the initial empty context.
+Identifiers are unique, so instead of giving the entire context (which would repeat a lot of declarations), we can just give the "last entry" in the context.
+This is what Automath does.

 Syntactically, each line starts with:

-- a `*` (indicating we're continuing to work in the given context/scope),
-- a `<symbol> *` (indicating we're working with specific symbols as named parameters, while continuing to work in the given context), or
+- a `<symbol> *` (indicating we're working with specific symbols as named parameters, while continuing to work in the given context),
+- a `*` which is a special case of the previous case (indicating we're starting with an empty context), or
 - neither of these (indicating we're starting a new scope/context).

 **1.2.
 Body.**